koraytugay/koraytugay.github.io/content/docker/storage.md

   busybox
 ```

+Bind mounts are useful for development environments, but has problems such as depending on a specific location on the host container is running.
+They also create an opportunity for conflict with other containers.

 ### Using the `-v` flag for Bind Mounts
 The same behaviour can be achieved using the `-v` flag: